utdata/icj-class/bootstrap/bootstrap-class-01.md

 ### Initialize our project

-- Launch VS Code (or start a new window), and use the **Go to folder** link to open your project in `Documents/icj/boostrap-yourname`.
-- Open your Integrated Terminal in VS Code, and make sure (use `pwd`) that you are inside your project folder.
-- Use this command to initialize your npm project:
+- Using the Integrated Terminal in VS Code (hopefully already in your project folder) use this command to initialize your npm project:

 ```bash
 npm init -y